 Again, in general terms, the same analytical framework seems to be widely accepted across the administrative tribunals.
 Basically, there are three possible grounds for legal challenges to disciplinary sanctions imposed on a staff member who has committed misconduct:

-- (i) have the facts been established and do they amount to misconduct under the organization's standards of conduct; - (ii) was the sanction provided for in the staff rules and not disproportionate to the offense; and/or - (iii) did the organization follow proper procedures and respect due process?
+(i) Have the facts been established and do they amount to misconduct under the organization's standards of conduct?